MaesterLaiden/MaesterLaiden/README.md

 ## 🔨 My Projects

 I believe the best way to learn is by building.
-That’s why I maintain a **[SOC Analyst portfolio website](https://maesterlaiden.github.io/soc-analyst-portfolio/)** with interactive project cards, write‑ups and source code.
 Each project highlights the tools I used, the skills I gained and the outcomes achieved.
 Here are a few examples:

 | Project | Summary | Key Skills |
 | --- | --- | --- |